MariadlRosa-1224/isles-of-vielora/pages/A look into a past.md

 - # A look into the past
 	- After discovering, [Nisha]([[Nisha-(Order)]]) was split apart in at least two pieces.
 [Eos]([[Eos-(Chaos)]]) gets [Andrew]([[Andrew-(time)]]) into looking through the timeline to find what the hell happened.
 But for some reason  The last time Andrew can see Nisha before splitting was at the times of extinction humanity, no matter what he did, the week when it happened and what exactly happened was a blind spot to him.
-They would send a mission, a group of characters travel to the past , to the last days of humanity, to try and finding out what happened to Nisha. id:: 6864a3d6-8f1a-42b7-9271-58a5a7ce6b38
+They would send a mission, a group of characters travel to the past with Eos, to the last days of humanity, to try and finding out what happened to Nisha. id:: 6864a3d6-8f1a-42b7-9271-58a5a7ce6b38
 	-
 	- ## Characters
 	  background-color:: purple
+		- Eos
-		- List of important characters
+		-
 	- ## objective
 	  background-color:: purple
 		- What the event search to accomplish